 - Integrate knowledge previously learned in science, general education and PTA courses with the content studied in this course.

-- Correlate function/dysfunction of neural tissues with anatomical knowledge.
+- Relate function/dysfunction of neural tissues to anatomical knowledge.

 - Distinguish between upper and lower motor neuron lesions from presenting signs and symptoms.

 - Distinguish between normal and abnormal reflexes including detection of righting and equilibrium tractions.

 - Differentiate between normal and abnormal muscle tone.